UBC-ORCA/cva5pr/README.md

 It is very likely that you will encounter errors while building the tool-chain if you haven't built a cross-compiled tool-chain on your system before. **We suggest you read the next section to reduce the possibility of build errors**, as currently if the build was to fail, it would start from the first library being built even if some libraries were successfully built/installed.

+To speed up the installation process, add the line:
+`export MAKEFLAGS='-j 8'` (or however many cores you want to use) to the start of `build-tool-chain.sh`

 ## Common Build Errors

 ### GCC Prerequisites